-The focus of any treatment should be to help the individual with prosopagnosia develop compensatory strategies.
+Treatment is aimed at helping individuals develop ways to compensate.
 Adults who have the condition as a result of stroke or brain trauma can be retrained to use other clues to identify individuals.

-Prosopagnosia can be socially crippling.
-Individuals with the disorder often have difficulty recognizing family members and close friends.
-They often use other ways to identify people, such as relying on voice, clothing, or unique physical attributes, but these are not as effective as recognizing a face.
-Children with congenital prosopagnosia are born with the disability and have never had a time when they could recognize faces.
-Greater awareness of autism, and the autism spectrum disorders, which involve communication impairments such as prosopagnosia, is likely to make the disorder less overlooked in the future.
+Prosopagnosia can be socially debilitating as individuals with the disorder often have difficulty recognizing family members and close friends.
+They often use other ways to identify people, such as relying on voice, clothing, or unique physical attributes.